 The information in the analytic data store is viewable in a variety of ways using IBM Cognos Business Intelligence, through which PMQ users can generate standard or customized dashboards and reports about the assets or processes that interest them.
 IBM Integration Bus is used to orchestrate event processing.
 Integration work flows are included for SPSS interaction, work order creation in Maximo, and integration with IBM Master Data Management, if it is used.

-Installation scripts are included to support the installation of PMQ on a standard topology.
-Additional deployment topologies are possible depending on the company’s specific requirements).
+Installation scripts are included to support the installation of PMQ on a standard topology (additional deployment topologies are possible depending on the company’s specific requirements).
 Version 2.0 of the PMQ solution includes the new Analytics Solution Foundation, which is described in detail elsewhere in this document.